afitterling/secure-chat/README.md

 ## constant redeploy of services every minute automatically or by chaos monkey yet to write in python to get rid of any hacks on any images or even compromised nodes (boto3-python handles this -> aws)

-## asynchronos encryption (end to end) and synchronous encryption for individual messages if you think you have a spy joining
+## asynchronos encryption (end to end) and synchronous encryption for ad-hoc fallback for individual messages if you think you have a spy joining